zarquon42b/zarquon42b.github.io/_posts/2014-08-06-statismoMatching.md

 ##now create an object of class BayesDeform

-Bayes <- createBayes(mymod,sdmax=c(rep(3,5),ptValueNoise = 2))# this means that the first 5 elastic iterations are restricted to be within 3 standard deviations of our model and we attribute some point noise for the landmarks
+Bayes <- createBayes(mymod,sdmax=c(rep(3,5),ptValueNoise = 2))# this means that the first 5 elastic iterations are restricted to be within 3 standard deviations of our model and we provide some point noise for the landmarks
 ## setup parameters for AmbergRegister
 params <- list(iterations=10)
 params <- append(params, list(